 Gunnison County Courthouse

-The new Gunnison County Courthouse, located in Gunnison, Colorado, retains elements of the original 1881 courthouse while providing additional space for the courtroom, staff offices and meeting rooms.
+The new Gunnison County Courthouse retains elements of the original 1881 courthouse while providing additional space for the courtroom, staff offices and meeting rooms.

 A blend of history and modernization

 After completing the demolition and hazardous material abatement of the dilapidated 1881 courthouse, GE Johnson constructed this new facility – a sturdy steel structure with veneer masonry, metal wall panels, and a curtain wall.
 The new courthouse provides appropriate security with three new courtrooms, administration space, and other public use areas.
 Sustainable strategies such as a large geothermal system and passive ventilation were also implemented.

 Timber trusses were salvaged and structurally upgraded from the original building and 620 square feet of the ceiling was refurbished and reused in the main entry of the new courthouse.
 An accent wall was decorated with 800 square feet of brick salvaged from the 1881 structure.

 In an effort to complete this remote project on schedule and also support the local economy, GE Johnson enlisted subcontractors from the Gunnison area to perform demolition, earthwork, concrete, rough carpentry, damproofing, metal roofing and siding, EPDM roofing, door installation, wood windows, decorative ceilings, tile, marble flooring, carpet, signage, fire protection and utilities.